 For whatever reason, Georgia is not considered as one of those “mini-break” destinations in the same way as it’s cool Northerly sisters – New York and Tennessee.
 Or maybe it is and I just haven’t read that issue of Lonely Planet.
 I say we call it THE shiny new hipster destination and encourage a tidal wave of identical Instagram pics immediately.

 Tom and I only had a short few days in Atlanta, but we had a blast experiencing life in this bustling city.
-It’s cool, welcoming and diverse and whilst there are trillion things to get up to these three things made our trip memorable.
+It’s cool, welcoming and diverse and whilst there are a trillion things to get up to, these three things made our trip memorable.

 Ah Atlanta, the capital city of Georgia and the 9th largest metropolitan area in the US – home to the 1996 olympics, the busiest international airport in the world and the Atlanta Beltline – a former railway that circles the city – which is peppered with street art that makes you wonder whether you’re doing life right.

 Take this mosaic for example – named, “The Art of Reconciliation” it perfectly encompasses everything your mama taught you about never throwing away a perfectly good bike helmet.
 But if you aren’t a serial hoarder and you happen to live in Atlanta then don’t worry, because you probably contributed to this impressive piece made entirely from deserted junk picked up on the streets of the city.
 The mosaic was a team effort made by more than 200 people from different communities across Atlanta and I think you’ll agree it puts London’s graffiti scene to shame.
 Lil bit.